tenstad/vault-plugin-auth-jwt-auto-roles/README.md

 The plugin currently relies on the builtin _jwt_ plugin for JWT verification and policy configuration.
-It simply determine the roles matching an incoming JWT's claims, tries to login to a mount of the builting _jwt_ plugin for each role, and grants access to the union of policies returned by the builtin _jwt_ plugin mount.
+It simply determine the roles matching an incoming JWT's claims, tries to login to a mount of the builtin _jwt_ plugin for each role, and grants access to the union of policies returned by the builtin _jwt_ plugin mount.

 ## Configuration